-Now is the time for retailers to radically re-imagine their brand propositions.
-Forced behaviours tend to change customer beliefs and already it seems consumers will be demanding far more empathy and authenticity from the relationship.
+With the pandemic forcing a new normal, the retail mindset must also evolve.
+Now is the time to radically re-imagine brand propositions.
 For those who don’t shift their mindset, it could be an uncomfortable future.

-As High Street chains try to negotiate rent reductions and others announce they are going into administration, there can be no doubt the retail environment has changed for good.
+As High Street chains try to negotiate rent reductions and others announce they are going into administration, there can be no doubt the retail mindset and environment has changed for good.

 Digital retail has been on the rise for years, but Covid-19 lockdown has seen this become the preferred channel of choice for many more people and we are yet to see if their habits will change back over time.